 - Step 1.
 Check whether all targets for the Index are met.
 If all targets are met, then no downweighting is required. - Step 2.
 Securities in the Applicable Universe are sorted in increasing order of their Scope 1+2+3 Carbon Emissions Intensity and securities in the top half of the sorted list are identified as "Top Half" securities.
 Securities in the bottom half of the sorted list are identified as "Bottom Half" securities. - Step 3.
-If the target based on Minimum reduction in WACI relative to Parent Index and the Minimum average reduction in WACI (per annum) is not met, the lowest ranked "Bottom Half" stock in ascending order of Scope 1+2+3 Carbon Emissions Intensity is selected for downweighting and the weight is reduced by 25% of its weight in the Final Universe.
-Note that stocks with an LCT Category of Solutions are not eligible for downweighting17.
+If the target based on Minimum reduction in WACI relative to Parent Index and the Minimum average reduction in WACI (per annum) is not being met, the lowest ranked "Bottom Half" stock in ascending order of Scope 1+2+3 Carbon Emissions Intensity is selected for downweighting and the weight is reduced by 25% of its weight in the Final Universe.
 If this target is met, but - a.
-If the target based on Weighted Average Potential Emissions Intensity relative to Parent Index is not met, the "Bottom Half" stock with highest Potential Carbon Emissions Intensity is downweighted. - b.
-Otherwise if the target based on Minimum ratio of Green Revenue/ Fossil fuels-based Revenue relative to Parent Index is not met, the "Bottom Half" stock with largest difference between its Fossil fuels-based Revenue% and its Green Revenue% is downweighted - Step 4.
+If the target based on Weighted Average Potential Emissions Intensity relative to Parent Index is not being met, the "Bottom Half" stock with highest Potential Carbon Emissions Intensity is downweighted. - b.
+Otherwise if the target based on Minimum ratio of Green Revenue/ Fossil fuels-based Revenue relative to Parent Index is not being met, the "Bottom Half" stock with largest difference between its Fossil fuels-based Revenue% and its Green Revenue% is downweighted - Step 4.
 If the targets are still not met, the stock is downweighted in steps of 25% of its weight in the Final Universe till a maximum downweighting of 75%. - Step 5.
-Stocks of the Final Universe in the "Top Half", belonging to the same "Climate Impact Sector" as the stock being downweighted are proportionally upweighted to ensure that the overall allocation to the High Climate Impact Sector is the same as that in the Parent Index and the sum of the weights of all constituents is 1.
+Stocks of the Final Universe in the "Top Half", belonging to the same "Climate Impact Sector" as the stock being downweighted are proportionally upweighted to ensure that the overall allocation to the High Climate Impact Sector is the same as that in the Parent Index and the sum of the weights of all constituents is 1. - Step 6.
+While upweighting stocks, the security weights of the stocks being upweighted is capped at 4%, with the excess weight being distributed among the remaining securities that are being upweighted. - Step 7.
+If the targets are still not met, the iterative process continues and Steps 3-6 are repeated. - Step 8.
+If the targets are not met and all "Bottom Half" stocks of the Final Universe are downweighted by 75% of the weight in the Final Universe, Steps 3-7 are repeated, with a maximum downweighting of 90% in a single downweighting step of 15 percentage points of the weight in the Final Universe.